oasisprotocol/oasis-core/README.md

 # cd /code
 ```

-You need to run multiple Ekiden services, so it is recommended to run each of these in a
+You need to run multiple Ekiden services, so it is recommended to run each of
-separate container shell, attached to the same container.
-The following examples use the
+these in a separate container shell, attached to the same container.
+The
-token runtime, but the process is the same for any runtime.
+following examples use the token runtime, but the process is the same for any
+runtime.

 To start the key manager:
 ```
-# cargo run -p ekiden-keymanager-node -- \
+# cargo run -p ekiden-keymanager-node --bin ekiden-keymanager-node -- \
     --enclave target/enclave/ekiden-keymanager-trusted.so
 ```